-From vaudeville to the golden age of ’90s Black sitcoms — a story of resistance, resilience, and reinvention, told through the legends who made America laugh.
+From vaudeville to the golden age of ’90s Black sitcoms — a story of resilience and reinvention, told through the legends who made America laugh.

 ABOUT THE AUTHOR